pangeo-forge/pangeo-forge-recipes/docs/index.md

 # Pangeo Forge Documentation

-Pangeo Forge is an open source framework for data Extraction, Transformation, and Loading (ETL) of scientific data.
+Pangeo Forge is an open source framework for Extraction, Transformation, and Loading (ETL) of scientific data.

 ## First Steps